naiyerasif/site/content/posts/2020/2020-09-05-api-documentation-with-springfox-3.md

 }
 ```

-Postgres will generate the `id` automatically when a `save` operation is performed since `id` field is of `SERIAL` type.
+Postgres will generate the `id` automatically when a `save` operation is performed since the `id` field is of `SERIAL` type.

-Declare a repository to perform CRUD operations with `Note` entity.
+Declare a repository to perform CRUD operations with the `Note` entity.

 ```java
 // src/main/java/dev/mflash/guides/springfox3/NoteRepository.java